 Now, how to go about doing that thing that I’ve been avoiding.
 Aaargh!
 I think I’ll have my cacao-avocado-banana smoothie first…

-Thank you, Rebekah, that was a very cool trip.
+Thank you, Cacao, that was a very cool trip.
 Sat nam.